mikaelmattsson/mikaelmattsson.github.io/_posts/2014-01-06-new-spotify-user-interface.md

 title: New Spotify User Interface
 color: '#61e1c0'
 image: spotify-user-interface.png
-excerpt: Spotify has recently started to roll out a new updated look to their desktop app.
-Get it today!
+excerpt: As many probably already have read, Spotify has started to roll out an updated look to their desktop app.
+The update includes a darker user interface that make musicians artwork pop out.
 ---

 As many probably already have read, [Spotify](https://www.spotify.com/) has started to roll out an updated look to their desktop app.
 The update includes a darker user interface that make musicians artwork pop out.